woerndlit/blog_woerndli/input/posts/pmpc-pmp-decrypter.md

 ## Summary

-While the reported issue is certainly a design flaw, the impact on a properly configured and secured PatchMyPC environment is rather limited.
+While the reported issue is certainly a design flaw, the impact on a properly configured and secured PatchMyPC environment is rather limited and only applicable if you use dedicated password/secret based credentials to connect the PatchMyPC Publisher service to one of the following systems:

+- Microsoft Configuration Manager SMS Provider
+- Intune
+- SMTP Server
+- Proxy Server

-The above information might help you to adjust your environment if credentials are used.
+If this is the case in your environment, the above information might help you to adjust or remove those credentials.

-Under all circumstances, make sure to properly secure and monitor the systems involved with PatchMyPC Publisher service.
+**Under all circumstances, make sure to properly secure and monitor the systems involved with PatchMyPC Publisher service.**